Halong Bay Cruise with Kids

 Summer in North Vietnam

-Summer is great when visiting the mountains in the north with great temperatures between 20 and 25 degrees and lush rice fields to look at.
-While Hanoi will be very hot with temperatures just below, but more often above 30 degrees.
+Summer is great when visiting the mountains in the north with great temperatures between 20° and 25° Celsius and lush rice fields to look at.
+While Hanoi will be very hot with temperatures just below, but more often above 30° Celsius.
 And lots of rainfall.
-Halong Bay gets even hotter during summer, about 35 to 38 degrees.
+Halong Bay gets even hotter during summer, about 35° to 38°.
 Late summers you can expect storms and rains, which is no fun when on a boat.
 Especially with kids.